Bailiwick Bat Survey

 Once finished, take the SD memory card with recordings from the detector, and insert it into the supplied card reader or into an internal SD card reader, if you have one in your computer.
 You will need to install a small program, called the ‘Desktop Upload Client’, which manages the uploading of sound recordings (with information about the location and dates/times) for processing.
 It will download the sound files from the SD memory card to your computer and store them safely until your computer finishes uploading them to our servers for analysis.

-click on the ‘Get the Desktop Upload Client’ web link.
+- Once you have an account, log into your BTO Acoustic Pipeline account and click on the ‘Get the Desktop Upload Client’ web link.

 - Install the correct version (Windows or for Apple Mac) for your computer.
 Links are given for both.